In these uncertain times…

 We are asking for help, so that we can continue to support our community through this time of social isolation.

-We used to run three weekly Mindful Art Clubs in the community around Plymouth, UK, which cost £5.00 per person, to attend.
-We have now moved these three events online, with an option to donate if you want to, and if you can afford to.
+Before the pandemic we ran three weekly Mindful Art Clubs in the community around Plymouth, UK, which cost £5.00 per person, to attend.
+We now offer a mix of online events, and socially distanced events (when permitted), with an option to donate if you want to, and if you can afford to.

 Mindful Art Club is a small community group, which we set up to support adults towards emotional, social, physical and mental health and wellbeing using a combination of mindfulness and art.
 Being a community group allows us to raise funds, receive grants and donations, and pay ourselves to provide services to the organisation.

-While the UK is in lockdown we are continuing to support anyone who feels socially isolated, by providing online Mindful Art Groups as Facebook live-stream events, three times a week.
+When the UK is in lockdown we continue to support anyone who feels socially isolated, by providing online Mindful Art Groups as Facebook live-stream events, or Zoom meetings.
 We are also single parents with children at home, doing distance learning, and have the usual ongoing financial expenses.

 If you enjoy mindful art club and can afford to do so, please consider making a donation to this personal fundraiser.
 This will help us to continue to support health and wellbeing using mindfulness and art, and to combat social isolation while many of our usual group members are at home, alone, due to health issues.
-We hope to continue our small venture throughout the COVID-19 outbreak, and then return to support our local community when it is safe to do so.
+We have continued our small venture throughout the COVID-19 outbreak, and plan to return to support our local community when it is safe to do so.

 We will be immensely grateful for any donation, no matter how big or small.